SteviWHFC/DRUGSHOP/README.md

-# EG-DRUGSHOP Created by stephen Aldridge
+# EG-DRUGSHOP Created by Stephen Aldridge
 drugshop is a script based of the pawnshop script and it allows you to sell your chosen items to said npc